codemagic-ci-cd/codemagic-docs/content/yaml/building-a-flutter-app.md

 To test and publish a Flutter app:

 * Testing examples for a flutter app can be found [here](../yaml/testing/#flutter-test).
 * All generated artifacts can be published to external services.
-The available integrations currently are email, Slack and Google Play.
+The available integrations currently are email, Slack, Google Play and App Store.
 It is also possible to publish elsewhere with custom scripts.
 Script examples for different options are available [here](../yaml/distribution/#publishing-a-flutter-package-to-pubdev).